elmastudio/aino-blocks/readme.txt

 = Does Aino come with Block patterns? =
 Yes, you can find the first Aino blocks patterns inside the pattern library.
 We will create more block patterns shortly.

-== Resources ==
-* Block Pattern Images by Slitshire.com, CC0 Creative Commons License, https://www.splitshire.com/

 == Changelog ==

 = 1.5.0 =
-Bugfix: Freestyle Block Patterns.
-Bugfix: Core Image block border radius for images with link.
+New: Responsive spacing extension for Grid Container.
 Enhance: Border radius setting for Code, Preformatted, Group and Card blocks.
 Enhance: Update to API version 2.
 Enhance: Button Block Background Link Color.
 Enhance: Grid Block Small gap styles.
+Bugfix: Freestyle Block Patterns.
+Bugfix: Core Image block border radius for images with link.

 = 1.4.1 =
 Bugfix: Core Image block border radius settings, when border radius is not set.